 Matt Dixon - BM in trombone performance 2001, completed the MM at SUNY-Purchase and received the DMA from the University of Illinois at Urbana-Champaign in 2014.
 Matt is the owner and founder of MADBone (2016) which designs, manufactures and sells MADPipe - a multi-tapered trombone leadpipe/mouthpiece system (@MADBoneInc).
 He is currently on the faculty at Olivet Nazarene University.
 Matt and Zsofia have 2 children, Daniel and David.

 Alex Heitlinger - BM in trombone performance with High Honors, 2002.
-Alex spent several years living and freelancing in the the NYC area, and completed the masters in jazz composition at the New England Conservatory.
-He received the DMA in Jazz Composition at University of Texas at Austin and recently accepted a position in jazz studies and composition at Utah Valley University.
+Alex spent several years living and freelancing in the NYC area.
+He completed the Masters in Jazz Composition at the New England Conservatory and received the DMA in Jazz Composition at the University of Texas at Austin.
+After a few years teaching at Utah Valley University, he recently accepted a position as Director of Jazz Studies at Collin College in Plano, TX.
 Among other activities, he has two recordings "Green Light" (Synergy Music SMCD80021), and "The Daily Life of Uncle Roger."

 Vayo - Eight Poems - Late for Summer Weather